 When it came time for us to leave, the Contessa invited me to stay for dinner.
 I think she wanted to make sure it had been worth my while to come all the way from Texas, plus she said, “What will you do, tonight?
 Stay in your hotel room?”
 So very thoughtful, because yes, that’s exactly what I would have done.

-SO I BORROWED ONE OF THE CONTESSA’S HATS, MADE MYSELF AT HOME, AND THEN HAND DRIED HER MOTHER’S CHINA WE’D USED AT LUNCH.
+SO I SWAPPED MY HAT FOR ONE OF THE CONTESSA’S, MADE MYSELF AT HOME, AND THEN HAND DRIED HER MOTHER’S CHINA WE’D USED AT LUNCH.

 ME AND ELIZABETH… NOTICE HER HANDMADE, VELVET SLIPPERS AND MR. THEODORE.